Yves Thomas, Chair

 John Belton is a Civil Engineer (South Bank University, London, England) and a Business Administration Graduate (Sir Sanford Fleming College, Peterborough, Ontario).
-After many years as an Engineer in the UK, USA and Canada he transformed into a Systems Analyst for Trent University and self-employed Business Consultant.
-He retired as the Development Officer for Horizons of Friendship, Cobourg, Ontario where he supervised fundraising, charitable reporting, finance and investment advisor, producer of reports, newsletters and future planning in the not-for-profit sector.
-Since retirement, John Belton has volunteered with AH!
-(Board Member and Treasurer, 2017), Campbellford Memorial Multi-Care Lodge (Past Board Chair, current committee member), 7 Hills Community Pantry (Warkworth Food Bank), Warkworth Community Service Club (Past Board Member).
-He brings passion for arts and culture as a tool to promote social justice, supported by a great sense of humour and the desire for happiness for his home community of Trent Hills.
+After many years as an Engineer in the UK, USA and Canada, John transitioned into a role as Systems Analyst for Trent University and a self-employed Business Consultant.
+Retiring from his role as the Development Officer for the not-for-profit Horizons of Friendship, Cobourg, Ontario, (where he supervised fundraising, charitable reporting, finance, future planning and acted as investment advisor), John became a volunteer with Ah!
+(Board Member and Treasurer, 2017).
+John has also volunteered with the Campbellford Memorial Multi-Care Lodge (Past Board Chair, current committee member), 7 Hills Community Pantry (Warkworth Food Bank), and Warkworth Community Service Club (Past Board Member).
+John brings passion for arts and culture as a tool to promote social justice, supported by a great sense of humour and the desire for happiness for his home community of Trent Hills.

-Dorothy Caldwell is a textile artist utilizing wax-resist, discharge dyeing, stitching, mark-making, and appliqué.
-A graduate of Tyler School of Art, Philadelphia she maintains an active international exhibition and teaching schedule from her studio in Hastings, Ontario where she has lived since 1972.
-She completed research projects in Japan and India, and has worked “on site” in the Australian outback and the Canadian Arctic.
-She is the recipient of numerous grants and awards including the prestigious Bronfman Award given to one Canadian craftsperson each year.
-Her work is in private and permanent collections including The American Museum of Art and Design New York, Museum of Fine Arts, Boston, the International Quilt Museum and Study Centre University of Nebraska, The Canadian Museum of Civilization, and The Canadian Consulate Bangkok, Thailand and the Canadian Department of Foreign Affairs.
+Dorothy Caldwell is a graduate of Tyler School of Art in Philadelphia and presently maintains an active international exhibition and teaching schedule from her studio in Hastings, Ontario, Canada.
+She has carried out research projects in Japan and India, and has worked “on site” in the Australian outback and the Canadian Arctic.
+She is the recipient of Canada Council grants and other awards including the Governor Generals

 Sheree Rasmussen is an honors graduate of OCAD working in fabric collage expressing history, memory and journeys.
 She lives and works in Warkworth, having had a successful Toronto Landscape Design Practice with her late husband Clive Russell (the founding visionary Director of AH!).
 ‘Inside and Out Garden Design’ received awards from Landscape Ontario, Annual Awards of Excellence.
 Sheree’s current work “Tiferet”, the Hebrew concept of beauty in place beyond language and logic, is supported by an OAC grant to Visual Artists.
 Her world travels have included participation in Folk Dance and Movement Events in Europe, North America and Israel, ten years as a studio weaver in Jutland, Denmark and an ongoing passion to integrate artistic genres through community participation.
 She is a Founding Member of AH!